zjwinn/HPC-GBS-Pipeline/README.md

 ### study_name

 This option denotes what you want the study name to be. ***BE SURE YOU AVOID SPACES!***

+### database

+This is the realpath to an exisiting database (.db) of fastq SNPs.
+Leave this blank if you are running the whole pipeline.

 ### keyfile